iPhone 11 Pro and Max: Better cameras, night mode

 - Three rear cameras with 4x optical zoom: Wide, ultra-wide, telephoto lenses

-- Upcoming camera feature called Deep Fusion compiles 9 images to reduce noise and amp up details
+- Upcoming camera feature called Deep Fusion compiles nine images to reduce noise and amp up details

 - 4 hours more battery life (Pro) and 5 hours longer battery life (Pro Max) than last year's models